-This post is sponsored by Oak Meadow and first appeared on their blog, Oak Meadow Buzz.
+This post is sponsored by Oak Meadow and first appeared on their blog, In the Meadow.
 Getting outside with the kids is important all year long, but it’s especially challenging in the fall and winter when it starts to get cold outside.
 Don’t let that hold you back!
 Whenever you get the chance, opt outside with your kids.
 There is so much to learn from the natural world that we can never learn from a book.
 Sometimes it’s not as easy as just choosing to go outside — if you can use some extra help, make sure you check out this advice from Oak Meadow.

 Spending time in nature is a fundamental part of learning, development, and healthy living.
 At Oak Meadow, we encourage families to spend as much time as possible outside and learning in nature.
 As Oak Meadow founder, Lawrence Williams, says, “Being immersed in the natural flow of plant and animal life cycles, weather patterns, seasons, and the intricate dance connecting everything helps us find our own balance in the flow of life.”